framazan/scibowl/README.md

 [![Deployment to Firebase Hosting](https://github.com/framazan/scibowl/actions/workflows/firebase-hosting-merge.yml/badge.svg?branch=main)](https://github.com/framazan/scibowl/actions/workflows/firebase-hosting-merge.yml)

-atombowl is a comprehensive platform designed to enhance preparation for Science Bowl competitions.
-It provides a suite of tools for acquiring, normalizing, and practicing with science quiz questions, helping students, coaches, and enthusiasts excel in physics, chemistry, biology, earth science, math, and general science challenges.
-Built with modern web technologies and powered by Firebase, atombowl offers fast, reliable access to curated question sets and interactive practice modes.
+atombowl is a comprehensive platform designed to enhance preparation for Science Bowl competitions (it's also useful for other competitions too, like USABO!).
+It provides a suite of tools for practicing with science quiz questions in any subject.
+It features the *largest ever Science Bowl question database* at over 100,000 questions.
+All questions were curated via a custom AI algorithm, making them render in beautiful $`\LaTeX`$.

-> Language composition: 78.7% JavaScript, 12.5% Python, 4.8% HTML, 2.4% CSS, 1.6% TypeScript.

 ---